 For example, a conviction for operating a motor vehicle under the influence of alcohol or drugs may have a serious effect on your career.

-Employer Policies in Maine
+Employer Policies and an OUI conviction in Maine

 The professional consequences for a conviction for OUI in Maine will depend on your job and your employer’s policies.
 Many companies view such a conviction as a sign that you are a safety risk when driving or operating equipment and they may not be willing to take that risk.